-For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; 1-401-274-4400; and www.riag.ri.gov.
-Under Rhode Island law, individuals have the right to obtain any police report filed in regard to this matter.
-There are approximately <<#>>> Rhode Island residents that may be affected by this event.
+For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; www.riag.ri.gov; and 1-401-274-4400.
+Under Rhode Island law, individuals have the right to obtain any police report filed in regard to this event.
+There are approximately 13 Rhode Island residents that may be impacted by this event.